lun0522/lighter/README.md

 Otherwise, it reuses the old buffer.

-Dynamic vertex buffers are usually managed by extension classes, such as model renderer and text renderer).
+Dynamic vertex buffers are usually managed by extension classes, such as model renderer and text renderer.
 For example, when we want to display the frame rate per-second, we need to render one rectangle for each digit, but the digits and the number of digits may always change, so we can take advantage of this buffer.
-The user may not need to directly use these buffers.

 #### 3.2.1.3 UniformBuffer and PushConstant